Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Analytical Results on Trip Durations

 \begin{proof}{Proof:} By definition of $\bold{z}^2$, $\overrightarrow{d}_{or^r}^{\min} (\bold{z}^1) = \overrightarrow{d}_{or^r}^{\min} (\bold{z}^2)$ and $\overleftarrow{d}_{de^r}^{\min} (\bold{z}^1) = \overleftarrow{d}_{de^r}^{\min} (z^2)$.
 This implies that $d_{or^r h} \geq \overrightarrow{d}_{or^r}^{\min} (\bold{z}^2)$ and $d_{h de^r} \geq \overleftarrow{d}_{de^r}^{\min} (\bold{z}^2)$ for all hubs $h \in \mathcal{H}(\bold{z}^2)$.
 Since the cost only depends on the distance of the shuttle rides, the cost of the optimal route under $\bold{z}^1$ is $g (\overrightarrow{d}_{or^r}^{\min} (\bold{z}^1) + \overleftarrow{d}_{de^r}^{\min} (\bold{z}^1))$, and the corresponding cost under $\bold{z}^2$ become $g (d'_1 + d'_2)$, where $d'_1 \geq \overrightarrow{d}_{or^r}^{\min} (z^1)$ and $d'_2 \geq \overleftarrow{d}_{de^r}^{\min} (z^1)$.
 Since the latter cost is greater than or equal to the former one, and $z^2 \geq z^1$, it must be the case that $t^2 \leq t^1$. $\square$ \end{proof}

 The next result identifies the set of arcs whose removal from the transit design do not impact the duration of the associated trip.

-\begin{thm} Consider design $\bold{z}^1$, and assume that the optimal route of trip $r$ takes time $t^1$.
-If design $\bold{z}^2$ is obtained from $\bold{z}^1$ by removing some arcs that are not used on the optimal route for $r$, then the trip duration for $r$ under $\bold{z}^2$ remains $t^1$. \end{thm}
+\begin{prop} Consider design $\bold{z}^1$, and assume that the optimal route of trip $r$ takes time $t^1$.
+If design $\bold{z}^2$ is obtained from $\bold{z}^1$ by removing some arcs that are not used on the optimal route for $r$, then the trip duration for $r$ under $\bold{z}^2$ remains $t^1$. \end{prop}